-Athletes who require a more customized payment schedule may submit their request in writing to the High Performance Committee (HPC).
+Athletes who require a more customized payment schedule may submit their request in writing to the High-Performance Committee (HPC).
 Only athletes who have consistently maintained their payment schedules in the past will be considered for customized arrangements.

-Note: It is important for athletes to adhere to the specified payment deadlines to ensure their continued participation in the NSP program and camps.
+Note: Athletes need to adhere to the specified payment deadlines to ensure their continued participation in the NSP program and camps.
 Failure to do so may result in penalties or exclusion from program activities.